Whisper65691/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ## 3. Wind and Environmental Effects

-Wind adds a horizontal force component, effectively altering $ v_0 \cos\theta $ or even changing direction mid-flight.
+Wind adds a horizontal force component, effectively altering $v_0 \cos\theta$ or even changing direction mid-flight.
 Temperature and air density can also modify drag forces.

 ### Applications:
 - **Ballistics**: Adjusting fire for crosswinds or atmospheric pressure.